carbon-language/carbon-lang/docs/design/classes.md

     ["pure virtual" in C++](https://en.wikipedia.org/wiki/Virtual_function#Abstract_classes_and_pure_virtual_functions).
     A class with abstract methods that have not been overridden is also called _[abstract](https://en.wikipedia.org/wiki/Abstract_type)_.
 Abstract types
-    can not be instantiated and can not be final.
+    cannot be instantiated and cannot be final.
--   `impl` - This marks a method that may be overridden in a base of this class, due to being marked `virtual` or `abstract`, that has an overriding implementation in this class.
-This method may be overridden again in derived classes.
+-   `impl` - This marks a method that overrides a method marked `virtual` or `abstract` in the base class with an implementation specific to -- and defined within -- this class.
+The method is still virtual and may be overridden again in subsequent derived classes if this is a base class.
     See
     [method overriding in Wikipedia](https://en.wikipedia.org/wiki/Method_overriding).
     Requiring a keyword when overriding allows the compiler to diagnose when the derived class accidentally uses the wrong signature or spelling and so